 Types of asparagus

+We all know of asparagus as the long, thin stalks we've seen bundled with a rubber band.
 But, did you know that asparagus is not only found as the traditional green veggie we all think of?
-There are actually quite a few different, and colorful, varieties.
+There are actually quite a few different, and colorful, varieties of aspargus.

-This is the most common and healthiest asparagus and the kind you will most likely give your chickens.
+This is the most common, healthiest asparagus and the kind you will most likely give your chickens.
 You will likely find this in just about any produce department in any grocery store you walk into.

 One interesting thing is that it gets it's color, or lack thereof, by being grown underground in complete darkness.
 The lack of chlorophyll, from sunlight, gives it a more bitter flavor than either other type of asparagus.

 White asparagus is still a healthy treat for your chickens but it is not quite as nutrient rich as green and is much more difficult to find.